 The problem with home computers before the PCjr was their incompatibility with computers at the office.
 Home computers from Apple, Atari, Coleco, Commodore, and Texas Instruments weren’t IBM-compatible, and they weren’t compatible with each other either.

 The IBM PC didn’t have the graphics and sound capability to compete with the home computers of 1983.
-But its architecture allowed IBM to easily add graphics and sound to it so it could play games similar to home computers of the day, or better, given the machine’s superior speed and higher memory capacity.
+But its architecture allowed IBM to easily enhance the graphics and sound so it could play games similar to home computers of the day.
+Potentially it could do even better, given the machine’s superior speed and higher memory capacity.
 Being able to take work home would be appealing too.
 Maybe then people would buy an IBM PC for the office, a PCjr for home, and keep that pesky Compaq Portable at bay.

 And in 1983, no home computer company had achieved double-digit market penetration yet, a situation that eerily mirrored the 1981 business market that IBM quickly started to dominate.
 When IBM announced the PCjr on November 1, 1983, there was no reason to expect IBM to lose.
 It looked like it was going to be similar to the VHS vs Betamax battle.
 With Apple-like graphics, Commodore-like sound, IBM PC compatibility, a wireless keyboard and a sharp RGB display, it looked like a no-compromises machine on paper at least.